 Children working in teams are easily capable of scripting short, simple stories.
 Here is one approach:

-First explain briefly about identifying types of roles, adjusting for more or fewer readers, and possible cutting.
+First explain briefly about identifying the types of roles, adjusting for more or fewer readers, and possible cutting.
 Divide the readers into teams of about four.
-Assign a one-page story to each team, with each member receiving a copy.
+Assign a one‑page story to each team, with each member receiving a copy.
 (Fables work well.)

 The team members read through their story, identify the roles, and divide the roles among themselves.
 Then they decide who will read what.
 Each reader underlines his or her own speaking parts—in pencil, to allow changes—and also crosses out anything the whole team agrees to cut.
 If you wish, these individual copies can later be compiled into a master script in standard format.

 Normally, young readers can have a one‑page story ready for tryout in about a quarter hour, with practically no adult help.
 With adult help, it can take much longer.